 However, your choices will also be influenced by the things you like to see and do.
 Needless to say, marijuana enthusiasts should definitely head to Amsterdam (where weed is famously legal) and indulge into the huge variety of coffee shops selling different types of weed goods at pretty decent prices.
 And although Paris may have relatively high accommodation costs, public transport, taxis, and food are reasonably-priced for the region.

 Iceland is consistently among the costliest destinations for everything from hotels to a warming cup of coffee.
 However, the awesome thing about Iceland is that you can pitch a tent basically anywhere in the wilderness and camp for free.
 However, you should always use designated campsites where they do exist.
-Check out this resource from the Environment Agency of Iceland for more info on where you can camp.
 That’s a pretty sweet perk since hiking and exploring the incredible nature of Iceland is easily one of the best things to do there.
 While there are no buses or train to get you there (duh!), flights are pretty cheap, and you can easily book your transfer from Keflavík International Airport to Reykjavik on Wanderu!

 By Northern European standards, Stockholm and Oslo aren’t too bad.
 If you want to see the Northern Lights, both Sweden and Norway extend well into the Arctic Circle and a visit to Northern Sweden could probably cost you less than a trip to Iceland.